Strategies and skills of Jeopardy! champions: Amy Schneider

 Amy Schneider (first episode November 17, 2021), won her 40th regular season game on January 25, 2022, and is second all-time in number of consecutive games won.
 By January 7, 2022, she had won $1,019,600, becoming the fourth millionaire contestant in regular-season play.
 During season 38, Schneider qualified as the second seed in the next Tournament of Champions.

 Schneider has explained that when she sees a category where she is weak, she gets it "out of the way first.
 That way, if there were any doubles in that category, they would come up when there wasn't as much money to be wagered."
 Later, she described her wagering strategy in a runaway game with little competition: "...round up the second place score to the nearest thousand, double it, subtract it from my score, and then subtract another thousand in case I'd messed something up.
 So $5800->$6000->$12000, $30000–$12000–$1000=$17000."

 Schneider said that doing crossword puzzles helps her think of words "as both a concept and a collection of letters at the same time".

+Isaac Hirsch

+Isaac Hirsch has said that he uses flash cards to memorise information.
+He's also said that pressing the buzzer is as important as knowing the question.
+To practice buzzing, Hirsch bought a replica buzzer to use while playing along to Jeopardy! at home.